Are you planning a trip to Zion? Read the information below to get a general idea of what to expect during each season at Zion National Park.

 Summer is hot with temperatures regularly over 100°F / 38°C. Use a refillable water bottle to carry plenty of water with you.
 There are places to refill marked on the park map.
 You should take measures to avoid heat illness while you are visiting.
 Your safety is your responsibility.
 When summer Monsoon begins, (July-September) watch out for flash floods.
 Ask about the risk at the Visitor Center.

 With daylight and staffing at a maximum, facility operating hours will be the longest for the year.
 Except for ongoing construction projects and unforeseen emergencies, the park should be fully open and accessible.
 Take a look at our Current Conditions page to find out about park closures.
-The park shuttle bus is required to access the Zion Canyon Scenic Drive and most of the hikes in Zion Canyon.
+The park shuttle bus is required to access the Zion Canyon Scenic Drive and most of the hikes in Zion Canyon (Summer 2020 - tickets required for shuttle - read more here).
 Summer is the busiest time to visit Zion.
 Be prepared to share the park with around a half million other people each month.
 All available parking in Zion is often full by 9:00 am.
-If you arrive later than that, you should plan on parking in Springdale and use the free town shuttle to reach the Visitor Center.
+If you arrive later than that, you should plan on parking in Springdale and use the town shuttle to reach the Visitor Center.
 Crowds are concentrated around holiday weekends with Memorial Day, Fourth of July, and Labor Day being the three most visited weekends all year.
 Read some other Tips for Dealing with Crowds.

 October and November - Same amazing scenery, slightly calmer pace.
 Conditions